 It is our intent to successfully submit this proposed and get legislative support in 2017, during the "long" legislative session.

 Senate Bill 604

 VICTORY!!!
 Well, we still have a long ways to go but on 4 April 2017, State Senator Norman Sanderson submitted our proposed legislation now known as S.B.
 604 - Homemade Alcoholic Beverage Tasting Permit.
 You can view, save and print this bill at the button below.
-A huge thank you to everyone that has helped us get this far!
-However, we are not done yet and still need your support.
 If you are an North Carolina resident, then call, email, etc. your State Senator and tell them to support S.B.
 604.